Crohn’s Disease Treatment in Rochester, NY

 Treatment options for Crohn’s Disease include:

 Surgery – Surgery is only necessary if medicine and diet changed can’t control flare-ups.
 However, nearly 70% of people with Crohn’s Disease end up needing surgery some point in their life.
 This is because Crohn’s Disease can lead to the creation of a fissure, fistula, or some intestinal obstruction.
 A portion of the affected area may also need to be removed (called a resection)

 Schedule an Appointment for Chrohn’s Disease Treatment in Rochester Today!

 Receive the medical attention that your body needs, and contact Rochester Colon & Rectal Surgeons, P.C. if you begin to notice serious signs of Crohn’s Disease.
-New patients may call (585) 222-6566 to request an appointment with our highly skilled providers at one of our six locations.
+New patients may call (585) 222-6566 to request an appointment with our highly skilled colorectal providers at one of our six colorectal treatment centers.